cybardev/resumake/assets/Resume_Sheikh_Saad_Abdullah.md

 **Cy | Search - Search Engine Frontend** (Jan 2022 - Apr 2022)
 _https://search.cybar.dev_

-- Designed a search engine frontend with minimalistic aesthetics
+- Designed a search engine frontend with minimalistic aesthetics to ensure clarity
-- Implemented using modern web technologies such as Bootstrap, AlpineJS
-- Utilized API calls to request and fetch search results and display them to the user
+- Utilized NodeJS calls to request and fetch search results from API endpoints
+- Displayed results to user using modern web technologies such as Bootstrap, AlpineJS
+- Obfuscated API keys using repository secrets to prevent leaking and misuse

 **Accessible Blog with CMS** (Jan 2022 - Apr 2022)
 _Northwood Care, Halifax, Nova Scotia_